ibees-consulting/website-1/_pages/terradoocloud.md

 {{ content }}

 What Is ?
 =========

-  The main objective of Terradoo Cloud is to move Odoo to the Native Multi Cloud.
+  The main objective of Terradoo Cloud is move Odoo to Multi Cloud Native.

   With an approach based on microservices it intents to build a solution for Odoo Community on a Multi Cloud Native Architecture.